Zhh512/Instance-fusion/README.md

 ![overview](https://github.com/Zhh512/Instance-fusion/assets/73172804/9a697dd8-fda4-4e8e-90de-a673059013fb)

-/bf{The subsequent code will be updated after the article is published.}
+The subsequent code will be updated after the article is published.